• Skip to primary navigation

 • Add fish sauce, cabbage, and green onions plus the salt and pepper.
 Then cook for 5 minutes.
 Turn off the heat and remove from the stove when finished.

-Keyword beef, east recipe, simple recipe, soup
+Keyword asian food, asian recipe, beef, east recipe, filipino food, filipino recipe, simple recipe, soup

 Have You Tried This Recipe?